Yash-Keswani/bRISC/documentation/RISCReward/Storage.md

 -> Special-purpose registers should be assumed to be always clobbered

 ### Transfer Instructions
-[TODO: hyperlinks here]
 -> `movi` puts an immediate value into a register
 -> `movr` puts the value of a general-purpose register into another general-purpose register -> `movs` puts the value of a special-purpose register into a general-purpose register

 ## Memory
-The memory has a size of 512 bytes, of which the first 128 are allocated for instructions.
+The memory has a size of 512 bytes, and 128 more are allocated for instructions.
 -> Instruction memory cannot be written or read into by load / store -> Likewise, an instruction cannot be read from outside the instruction memory, through a jump -> The memory is two-byte-addressable.
 Each instruction and register value is two bytes as well